Vahe1994/CelebrityFacesShad/README.md

 ### Face detection and cropping
  As it mention in https://github.com/davidsandberg/facenet ,  best result the best way to detect face we can approach by using MTCNN ,we do it with https://pypi.python.org/pypi/face_recognition,which built using dlib’s state-of-the-art face recognition built with deep learning.
+ In the future we will try also MTCNN.